 If you want the best smartwatch then this is the one to go for.

 Design and screen – New colour options add even more customisation

 While I have often criticised Apple for sticking to the same design blueprint year-after-year (iPad, iMac etc) I think one of the best things about the Watch is how it has stayed the same.
 Not only is this quickly becoming an iconic design, but you’ve got years worth of straps that are all still supported.

-I love the blue.
+I love the new blue colour.
 It’s subtle enough to avoid looking cheap but noticeable enough to help it stand out against well-chosen straps.
 I’ve paired it with one of the new Braided Solo Loops in dark green and the combination is pretty special.

 New colours aside, you wouldn’t be able to visually notice the difference between the 5 and 6.
 The Apple Watch Series 6 retains the squared-off looks, with rounded sides and a screen that stretches over much of the front.
 There’s a Digital Crown for smooth navigation and a secondary key for flipping through apps and quickly accessing Apple Pay.
 The straps swap in and out with the press of a tiny recessed button and the display is covered in tough Ion-X glass.

 The display itself is sharp, bright enough to be easily readable in strong daylight and has an even stronger always-on mode – not that it really needed it.
 All the watch faces are designed with an always-on option that kicks in when you’re not directly looking at the watch.
 These more discrete faces cover up info you wouldn’t want random folk glancing at, but keeps the time visible for those instances when you want to be a bit more subtle.

 Fitness tracking and health – Just about the whole package